Oct 10 - Oct 10, 2012

 For more information, see: http://www.chemistry.illinois.edu/faculty/jonathan_sweedler.html

 David G. Whitten

-David G. Whitten is Co-Director of the Center for Biomedical Engineering and Professor in the Department of Chemical & Nuclear Engineering and Department of Chemistry at the University of New Mexico.
+David G. Whitten is Associate Director of the Center for Biomedical Engineering and Professor in the Department of Chemical & Biological Engineering at the University of New Mexico.
 He is internationally recognized as a leading researcher in the field of photochemistry.
 His research examines various aspects of spectroscopy, molecular assemblies, diagnostics, interfaces, and conjugated polymers and antimicrobials.
-In particular, Dr. Whitten conducted landmark research on the application of metal complexes to photoinduced electron transfer and photochemical conversion of solar energy.
+In earlier work, Dr. Whitten conducted landmark research on the application of metal complexes to photoinduced electron transfer and photochemical conversion of solar energy.

 C. Dale Poulter